felixleopoldo/benchpress/docs/source/module_add.rst

 Graph module
 ########################

-To create a new graph module, you can make a copy of the template module `new_graph <https://github.com/felixleopoldo/benchpress/tree/master/resources/module_templates/new_graph>`__ as
+To create a new graph module, you may either copy the template module `new_graph <https://github.com/felixleopoldo/benchpress/tree/master/resources/module_templates/new_graph>`__ as

 .. prompt:: bash

     cp -r resources/module_templates/new_graph workflow/rules/graph/new_graph

-Alternatively, you may copy one of the existing modules.
+or one of the existing modules.
-The following line copies the :ref:`pcalg_randdag` module to a new module named ``pcalg_randdag_copy``.
+The following line copies  :ref:`pcalg_randdag`  to a new module named ``pcalg_randdag_copy``.

 .. prompt:: bash